slinkydeveloper/slinkydeveloper.github.io/source/_posts/2019-12-02-Reproducibility-of-benchmarks-in-Kubernetes.md

 Making the test reproducible, for a good part, depends on the environment where you run the test.

 Kubernetes is a virtualized environment designed to scale up & down workloads, depending on resource demands.
 So it can arbitrarily schedule your application to run where it wants, imposing precise cpu/memory resources.
-I'll show you how what countermeasures I've took in my methodology to run benchmarks **inside** K8s to prevent such problems.
+I'll show you   what countermeasures I've took in my methodology to run benchmarks **inside** K8s to prevent such problems.

 ## System under test: Knative Eventing